The Night Falls

 “From Viral to Symbol“

 United Nations Lecture.

 May 18, 2021

 Lecture at the United Nations about the investigative project, Welcome to The Everglades.
-For the past two years, he has been working on this project, currently showing at Thomas Nickles Project in New York.
-The presentation is a discussion point and tool to promote a call to action and awareness towards the care of this incredible ecosystem, one of the most important in the world.
+He has been working on this project for the past two years, currently showing at Thomas Nickles Project in New York.
+The presentation is a discussion point and tool to promote a call to action and awareness toward the care of this incredible ecosystem, one of the most important in the world.